 The rent stabilization ordinance program has reorganized how they are presenting the information.
 The new rent increase webpage includes a fuller explanation of the formulae behind the increases, as well as more information about when, and how, an increase can be lawfully levied on a tenant.
 The summary is once in any 12-month period and it must be noticed properly (notably 30 days in advance).

-The Chapter 6 increase is now 3.1%.
+As of June 12, 2019 the Chapter 6 allowed annual rent increase is 3.1%.
 That represents a significant decrease from last year’s allowed Chapter 6 (4.1%) and is a greater decline than we expected.
 The new 3.1% allowed increase is in effect as of June 12th and will remain in effect until the next adjustment in summer of 2020.

-The Chapter 5 maximum allowed annual increase is now 3.46%.
+The Chapter 5 maximum allowed annual increase now is 3.46% but the percentage is recalculated every month.
 For the first time Chapter 5 households will see a significantly higher maximum allowed increase percentage than Chapter 6 households.
+For the latest Chapter 5 allowed rent increase visit the city’s RSO webpage.

 - The Chapter 5 increase follows the same CPI benchmark but it is recalculated monthly, not annually (as for Chapter 6 tenants).
 The Chapter 5 allowed increase more closely reflects the change in consumer prices (tracking the change month-by-month) and so the two percentages may converge or diverge depending on the trend in consumer prices.
 As it happens, the annual calculation for Chapter 5 households is a higher figure than for Chapter 6.